University of Alberta Library: Coutts Education and Kinesiology, Sport, and Recreation Library (closed)

 Herbert T. Coutts Library provides services and resources for the faculties of Education and Kinesiology, Sport, and Recreation.
 In June 2020, the permanent closure of the Coutts library was announced due to budget cuts.

 The Rutherford Library south (old building) and north (new addition) are joined by a sky-lighted galleria.

-Rutherford Humanities, Social Sciences + Education Libraryy
+Rutherford Humanities, Social Sciences + Education Library

 The Rutherford Humanities, Social Sciences + Education Library is the second largest research library in Canada and the biggest library at University of Alberta.

 Geoffrey and Robyn Sperber Health Sciences Library

 The Geoffrey and Robyn Sperber Health Sciences Library opened on September 29, 2023.
-It is located on the ground level of Edmonton Clinic Health Academy (ECHA) and replaced the John W. Scott Health Sciences Library, which closed on August 11, 2023.
-The library's physical collection consists of health sciences materials, and now also features an ongoing exhibit of the Dentistry Museum Collection, a Media Lab, VR Lab, and 3D printing services.
+It is located on the ground level of Dianne and Irving Kipnes Health Research Institute (formally Edmonton Clinic Health Academy, ECHA) and replaced the John W. Scott Health Sciences Library, which closed on August 11, 2023.
+The library's physical collection consists of health sciences materials, and now also features an ongoing exhibit of the Dentistry Museum Collection, Indigenous Learning Space, a Media Lab, VR Lab, and 3D printing services.